 Approved SATADOM devices will be identified by the OEM that sells and supports the solution.
 Many flash storage devices that have been certified can be found on the Windows Server Catalog, however, they will need to go through additional testing and validation by the server manufacturer.
 OEMs should validate the quality of their SATADOM modules by running the HLK device.storage tests and must perform a full run of the Private Cloud Simulator (PCS) test in a clustered configuration for a minimum of 5 days without the boot drive causing failures.

-Disabling or re-routing the system page file to an alternate location is required, and the DOM module must be connected to an internal SATA port and be tagged as “non-removable”.
+While a SATADOM device which meets the requirements outlined in this article has sufficient endurance and over-provisoning capacity to handle typical page file and cluster database usage, if a customer has workloads which are anticipated to result in heavy swapping, or has not configured the server with sufficient system DRAM, it is recommended that the system page file is re-routed to an alternative location.
+Alternatively, if the system is configured with ample system DRAM, the customer can choose to completely disable the system page file.
+Further, the DOM module must be connected to an internal SATA port and be tagged as “non-removable”.
 At some point, we will likely adopt additional specifications, including support for high-write endurance devices such as 3D XPoint.

 It’s also important to note that SATADOM devices should be used for the OS Boot.
 In that case, data drives are either Storage Spaces Direct or traditional SAN or NAS.
 We continue to evaluate Secure Digital (SD) cards and USB-connected flash drives and hope to include support for these types of drives in the future.